polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/parachain.md

 ---
-title: "Connect to a relay chain"
+title: Connect to a relay chain
-description: "/tutorials/v3/cumulus/connect-parachain"
+description:
 ---

 In this part of the workshop, we'll connect a parachain to our relay chain and add additional nodes.